10Nates/tras/README.md

 __GENERAL DETAILS__
 ---
-> All data is stored in MongoDB.
+> All data is stored in Postgres.

 > Large items are stored in files.